PuneetPant/frontend-assignment/Readme.md

 -> Added Table component, which fetched data from an API.

--> Added Page limit increase/decrease functionality
+-> Added page limit increase/decrease functionality, to view more items on the single page.

--> Added search functionality to fitler out results
+-> Added search functionality to filter out results.

--> Added unit tests
+-> Added unit tests.

--> Accessibility handled
+-> Accessibility handled.